NZ99/bottleneck-transformer-flax/README.md

 ## Known issues

 It's worth noting that the models as made available in this repository do not perfectly match the number of parameters as presented in the paper.
 It is my belief however that the majority of the difference is due to an error in the script used by the authors to count the number of parameters: specifically, section 4.8.4 notes that Squeeze-and-Excite layers are only employed in ResNet bottleneck blocks, while the <a href="https://gist.github.com/aravindsrinivas/e8a9e33425e10ed0c69c1bf726b81495">official script</a> doesn't take this into account.
-Updating the script (specifically line 111) to take this fact into account leads essentially no difference.
+Updating the script (specifically line 111) to take this fact into account leads to an almost perfect match.
 The number of parameters are reported for clarity:

 | Model | Parameters in this repo | Parameters after updating the script | Parameters in the paper
 | :---: | :---: | :---: | :---: |